wp-plugins/postman-smtp/readme.txt

 * Enabled overriding of the timeouts in the configuration screen.
 If Postman is intermittently sending mail, doubling the TCP Read Timeout may help
 * Added the SMTP session transcript output when a test message fails to send.
 * Fixed the error: Class 'Zend_Mail_Protocol_Smtp_Auth_Plain' not found in /Postman/Postman-Mail/Zend-1.12.10/Mail/Transport/Smtp.php on line 198
-* Passwords in the database are now Base64-encoded so casual viewing of the database won't immediately reveal them
+* Passwords in the database are now Base64-encoded so casual viewing of the database won't reveal them
 * Fixed a couple minor database upgrade bugs: for new users who use Password Authentication, and for old users that don't have an expiry token stored
 * Added a version shortcode, mostly for promotion of Postman on my own websites
 * Serveal minor tweaks to the user interface, including focus, style, validation, and enabling/disabling inputs where applicable